CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Hold down the power button (or type "sudo poweroff") to turn the Chromebook off.

-Insert the Ubuntu bootable USB drive and turn the power on again.
+Insert the Ubuntu bootable USB pendrive and turn the power on again.

 The prompt will say "SeaBIOS" (if you don't get the BIOS then press CTRL + L) and "Press ESC for boot menu", so press Esc.